canada-ca/design-system/feedback/when.md

 ### Non-specific threat
 * Does not identify a specific target (“you people”, “those guys”, “the government”).
-* Hypothetical (“if I go to the office, I’ll hurt someone.”)
+* Hypothetical (“if I go to the office, I’ll hurt someone”).

 #### What to do